Tiny Storms:

 Anyone who wants to use video as a sketching practice, to test ideas, tell stories, or prototype research.
 If you’ve ever wished you could show an idea in motion instead of explaining it, this class is for you: artist, scientist, beginner, or simply curious.

-Learn to use generative AI for fast prototyping
+Learn to use video for fast prototyping

 Course Outline